2 Types of VBA Macros in Excel

 Subprocedure syntax system.

-Using Comment in Sub-Procedure
+Using Comments in the Sub-Procedure

 Executing a Sub-Procedure

-• Choose Developer ➪ Code ➪ Macros or press Alt+F8 to display the Macro dialog box.
-Select the procedure name from the list, and then click Run to execute the Subprocedure
+• Select Developer ➪ Code ➪ Macros or press Alt+F8 to display the Macro dialog box.

 • Execute the procedure by calling it from another VBA procedure.